Unionism in Ireland: Unionist labour

 In 1905, the Ulster Unionist Council was established to bring together unionists in the north including, with 50 of 200 seats, the Orange Order.
 Until then, unionism had largely placed itself behind Anglo-Irish aristocrats valued for their high-level connections in Great Britain.
 The UUC still accorded them a degree of precedence.
 Castlereagh's descendant and former Lord Lieutenant of Ireland, The 6th Marquess of Londonderry, presided over its executive.
-The Council also retained the services of Carson, from 1892 MP for Trinity College Dublin and supported him from 1910 as leader of the Irish Unionist parliamentary party.
+The Council also retained the services of Carson, from 1892 MP for Dublin University and supported him from 1910 as leader of the Irish Unionist parliamentary party.
 But marshalled by Captain James Craig, a millionaire director of Belfast's Dunville Whiskey, it was northern employers who undertook the real political and organisational work.

 Unlike the southern landowners who were politically opposed by their Catholic tenants, the manufacturers and merchants of Belfast and neighbouring industrial districts could generally count on voting with the majority of their own workforce.
 But the loyalty of the Protestant worker was not unconditional.
 In the mind of many working-class unionists there was no contradiction between the defence of Protestant principle and political radicalism, "indeed, these were often seen as one and the same because it was the wealthy who were most prone to conciliation and treachery".

-Exercising the new workingman's vote, in 1868 loyalists in Belfast had chosen their own "Conservative", rejecting a millowner and returning an evangelical Orangeman, William Johnston, to Westminster where he proceeded to propose and vote for labour protection, tenant right, the secret ballot and woman's suffrage In 1902, Johnston's successor as MP for South Belfast, Thomas Sloan, again was not the choice of employers.
+Exercising the new workingman's vote, in 1868 loyalists in Belfast had chosen their own "Conservative", rejecting a millowner and returning an evangelical Orangeman, William Johnston, to Westminster.
+Johnston proceeded to propose and vote for labour protection, tenant right, the secret ballot and woman's suffrage.
+In 1902, Johnston's successor as MP for South Belfast, Thomas Sloan, again was not the choice of employers.
 The campaign of the Belfast Protestant Association candidate was marked by what his opponents considered a classic piece of bigotry.
 Sloan protested the exemption of Catholic convents from inspection by the Hygiene Commission (the Catholic Church should not be "a state within a state").
 But it was as a trade unionist that he criticised the "fur-coat brigade" in the leadership of unionism.
 Together with R. Lindsay Crawford and their Independent Orange Order, Sloan supported dock and linen-mill workers, led by the syndicalist James Larkin, in the great Belfast Lockout of 1907.